contextgeneric/cgp-patterns/content/associated-types.md

 cgp_type!( Time: Eq + Ord );
 ```

-The associated `Time` type has the constraint `Eq + Ord` specified.
-With this, the constraints
-are imposed on _all_ concrete time types, regardless of whether they are actually used by
-the providers.
-In fact, if we revisit our previous code, we could notice that the `Eq`
-constraint is not reallying being used anywhere.
+Here, the associated `Time` type is constrained by `Eq + Ord`.
+This means that all concrete implementations of `Time` must satisfy these constraints, regardless of whether they are actually required by the providers.
+In fact, if we revisit our previous examples, we notice that the `Eq` constraint isn’t used anywhere.

-For this reason, the constraints specified on the associated type often become a bottleneck
-that significantly restricts how the application can evolve.
-For example, as the application
-grows more complex, it is not uncommon to now require `Time` to implement many additional traits,
-such as `Debug + Display + Clone + Hash + Serialize + Deserialize` and so on.
+Such overly restrictive constraints can become a bottleneck as the application evolves.
+As complexity increases, it’s common to require additional traits on `Time`, such as `Debug + Display + Clone + Hash + Serialize + Deserialize` and so on.
+Imposing these constraints globally limits flexibility and makes it harder to adapt to changing requirements.

-Fortunately with CGP, we can reuse the same techniques as impl-side dependencies, and apply
-them on the associated type constraints:
+Fortunately, CGP allows us to apply the same principle of impl-side dependencies to associated type constraints.
+Consider the following example:

 ```rust
 # extern crate cgp;